deepSpaceRenegade/deepSpaceRenegade/README.md

-I'm a newbie at game dev with godot engine doing this as a hobby.
+I'm a newbie at coding and game dev. doing this as a hobby.

 <!---
 deepSpaceRenegade/deepSpaceRenegade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.